 - to advise Schools and Services on quality policy and process both internal to the University and those of external bodies such as the Quality Assurance Agency (QAA);

 - to arrange the approval of new courses and the critical review of existing provision;

 - to provide administrative support for the quality assurance of the University's collaborative provision;

 - to provide officer support for a number of University Committees;

-Members of QES act as officers to a range of University Committees, for example, Quality Committee, Learning, Teaching and Assessment Committee, plus other ad hoc working parties related to quality matters when required;
+Members of QES act as officers to a range of University Committees including Academic Board, Quality Committee and Student Experience Committee, plus other ad hoc working groups related to quality matters when required;

 QES is responsible for establishing and overseeing the annual monitoring of University awards;

-University course approval events and reviews, both on and off campus, are administered by the Service.
+University course approval panels and reviews, both on and off campus, are administered by the Service.